 X.509 certificates are used in conjunction with SSL.
 X.509 certificates work with a hierarchical trust structure, at the top of which the Certificate Authorities are legally liable for ensuring the proven identity of the certificate owners.
-Depending on the trust level, the CAs may be satisfied with a valid e-mail address or a valid host name as proof of identity, or request more detailed information (see the section "Applying for and creating X.509 certificates" on page 42).
-Typical central CAs are VeriSign, Thawte and TC TrustCenter GmbH Hamburg.
+Depending on the trust level, the CAs may be satisfied with a valid e-mail address or a valid host name as proof of identity, or request more detailed information (see the section "Applying for and creating X.509 certificates" on page 41).
+Typical central CAs are VeriSign or Thawte.